by Dahlia Adler

 The Glittering Death by Caleb Roehrig

-The Pit and the Pendulum by Poe
+inspired by The Pit and the Pendulum by Poe

 Just wow.
 I’m slightly shivering after reading this.
 In my house, safe, my husband and 80lb pit-bull terrier in the room with me, it’s night which might add a bit of creep factor.
 It’s only as I finish this story I realize how rapt it had my attention.